 More trying (and more failing) to speak Spanish

-First off, I read through copious blog entries on learning techniques, from the pricy Rosetta Stone program to total immersion in a Spanish speaking country, and from progress reports to the best Spanish learning books on the market.
+First off, I read through copious blog entries on learning techniques, from the Rosetta Stone program to living a life of total immersion in a Spanish speaking country, and from progress reports to the best Spanish learning books on the market.
 Every person’s contribution to the subject of Spanish learning has been hugely inspirational, and while I’ve had lots of fun imagining myself to be as fluent as them, I’ve quietly abstained from actually following said advice.

 When I realised my inability to be influenced by others, I tried rereading old notes that I made in San Francisco, and leafing idly through the satisfyingly thick textbook I made a conscious effort to bring back to England when my year abroad ended.
 Hurray for forethought!
 But, sadly, my inability to concentrate put a fatal flaw in that particular effort.